Zahem-Saldin/Zahem-Saldin/README.md

 ## Hi there 👋

-- 🎓 I’m a final year Data Science student at SLIIT, Colombo, Sri Lanka
+- 🎓 I’m a final year Data Science student at SLIIT
 - 🔭 I’m currently working on several new projects in data science and machine learning
 - 🌱 I’m currently learning advanced Python and exploring new libraries and tools
 - 🤔 I’m looking for collaboration and feedback on my open-source projects